aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_5.md

 ![Gloo Platform EKS Workshop Architecture Lab 5](/images/gloo-platform-eks-workshop-lab5.png)

-Lets enforce a **Zero Trust** networking approach where all inbound traffic to any applications is denied by default.
+Let's enforce a **Zero Trust** networking approach where all inbound traffic to any applications is denied by default.

 1. Add a default deny-all policy to the backend-apis-team workspace: